Skip to Content

 Arrowheads

-Lakes, rivers, and creeks, all are good places where you might stumble upon arrowheads, as Indians would hunt animals as they approached the waters.
+Lakes, rivers, and creeks are all good places where you might stumble upon arrowheads, as Indians would hunt animals as they approached the waters.

 Shark Teeth

 Shark teeth are usually found in sedimentary rocks.
 Exposed river beds in Minnesota are usually great places to find them.
-Near Rochester, or the St. Paul area, are also some great locations.
+Near Rochester or the St. Paul area are also some great locations.

-TIP: Fossils can be often found in sedimentary rocks.
+TIP: Fossils can often be found in sedimentary rocks.
 Do you know why?
 The answer lies in how the different types of rocks are formed.
 Find out more in the article below:

 Fossils Can Be Often Found in Sedimentary Rocks & Here’s Why